Graham S. Wyatt

 Mr. Wyatt's work has been published in Progressive Architecture, Architectural Record, Architecture, A+U, Baumeister, The New York Times, Time, and The Chronicle of Higher Education.
 He has written on the design of academic buildings, professional schools, and specifically classrooms in the multi-authored survey Building Type Basics for College and University Facilities, published by John Wiley & Sons (2003, second edition 2013) and he is a co-author of Designs for Learning: College and University Buildings by Robert A.M.
 Stern Architects (New York: Monacelli, 2016).

 Prior to joining Robert A.M.
 Stern Architects Mr. Wyatt worked for Skidmore, Owings & Merrill Architects of New York.
 Mr. Wyatt is a graduate of Princeton University, (A.B.
 Summa), Columbia University (M. Arch.), and the London School of Economics (Dipl.
 Econ.) where he was a Marshall Scholar.
 Mr. Wyatt is NCARB certified and registered as an architect in the State of New York and other jurisdictions.
 Mr. Wyatt, a LEED Accredited Professional (LEED AP), is a recognized leader in the field of environmentally sustainable design and has both written and presented on the topic, including at the annual National Greenbuild Conferences of 2005 and 2008.
-He is a member of the Architectural League of New York, the Municipal Art Society, the Council on Tall Buildings and Urban Habitat, the Society for College and University Planning, the U.S. Green Building Council, the Nature Conservancy, and the American Institute of Architects.
+He is a member of the Architectural League of New York, the Municipal Art Society, the Council on Tall Buildings and Urban Habitat, the Society for College and University Planning, the U.S. Green Building Council, the Nature Conservancy, and he is a Fellow of the American Institute of Architects.